lowrycito/handbook/pages/study-manual-general-handbook-2-supporting-individuals-and-families.md

 “2.
-Supporting Individuals and Families in the Work of Salvation and Exaltation,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).
+Supporting Individuals and Families in God’s Work of Salvation and Exaltation,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).